balu6914/BCNDM/access-control/README.md

 # Access Control

 Access control service provides an HTTP API for controlling access to streams.
-Through this API clients are able request, fetch, approve and reject access requests.
+Through this API clients are able request, fetch, approve and revoke access requests.

 ## Configuration